 “There’s going to be pictures of Other Karen with her eyes scratched out,” I whispered.

-Eleanor scoffed and said, “You always assume the worst,” but she hesitated a bit before opening the album.
+Eleanor scoffed, “You always assume the worst,” but she hesitated a bit before opening the album.

 Fortunately, there were no pictures of Other Karen with her eyes scratched out, because there were no pictures of Other Karen at all.
 Karen had only included pictures of herself with Henry, smiling in the back of the limo, arms around each other in front of the church, laughing at the reception, all framed in such a way that it was clear that someone had been cut out to make a Karen and Henry two-shot.
 Was that someone a great-aunt, a cousin nobody liked, a friend invited out of pity?
 Or the bride?